knowitall/ollie/README.md

 ScalaIDE.
 You can then import the project using File > Import > Existing Maven Projects.

-## Including ReVerb as a Dependency
+## Including Ollie as a Dependency

 ## Contributors
 * Michael Schmitz <http://www.schmitztech.com>>